You may wonder if ANY plants will grow near black walnut trees? Here are 30 plants that will grow near black walnut trees in zone 3.

-Black Walnut trees are a special case in the zone 3 garden.
+Black Walnut trees are a special case in the zone 3 gardens.
 You’ve probably heard that nothing will grow under walnut trees.
 Walnut roots exude juglone which is toxic to other plants, stopping their seeds from germinating or preventing them from actually growing well.
-Plants that are sensitive to juglone toxicity may exhibit symptoms as early as a few months after being planted in the proximity of a black walnut.
+Plants that are sensitive to juglone toxicity may exhibit symptoms as early as a few months after being planted in the proximity of black walnut.
 Juglone sensitive plants show symptoms of yellowing, wilted leaves, stunted growth, and eventually death.
-You may wonder if there are ANY plants that will grow near black walnut trees?
+You may wonder if ANY plants will grow near black walnut trees?

 Other trees in the walnut family such as Persian or English walnuts, butternuts, pecans, and shagbark hickory also produce juglone but at smaller concentrations than black walnut.
-It’s rare that these trees will harm juglone sensitive plants.
-Unfortunately most of these nut trees require a lot more heat than we have in zone 3.
+These trees will rarely harm juglone-sensitive plants.
+Unfortunately, most of these nut trees require a lot more heat than we have in zone 3.
 Those of us in colder climates are pretty much stuck with black walnuts if we choose to grow nuts in the garden at all.

 Why you want to grow black walnuts regardless